HL7/fhircast-docs/docs/specification/STU2.md

 #### `websocket` Event Notification Response Example

-For `websocket` subscriptions, the `id` of the event notification and the HTTP status code is communicated from the client to Hub through the existing websocket channel, wrapped in a json object.
-Since the websocket channel does not have a synchronous request/response, this `id` is necessary for the Hub to correlate the response to the correct notification.
+For `websocket` subscriptions, the `id` of the event notification and the HTTP status code is communicated from the client to Hub through the existing WebSocket channel, wrapped in a json object.
+Since the WebSocket channel does not have a synchronous request/response, this `id` is necessary for the Hub to correlate the response to the correct notification.

 > Feedback from implementers is requested here.
-This is the only proposed communication from the subscriber to the Hub over websockets and the use of an HTTP status within a websocket connection, wrapped in json is weird.
+This is the only proposed communication from the subscriber to the Hub over WebSockets and the use of an HTTP status within a WebSocket connection, wrapped in json is weird.
 However, it seems important to enable the Hub to optionally track and/or broadcast synchronization state.

 Field | Optionality | Type | Description
 --- | --- | --- | ---